eddyerburgh/notes/conventions.md

    > Streams go through multiple states: idle, open, half-closed, and closed.

-6. End notes with a period:
+6. End side notes with a period:

    > _Note: this approach can be improved further by storing results in two single variables._

 7. Use em dashes without a space on either side:

-   > Linux is a **monolithic kernel**—it runs as a single process in a single address space.
+   > Linux is a monolithic kernel—it runs as a single process in a single address space.

 8. Capitalize figures and tables when referencing them in the text:

    > For more information, see Figure 1.

-9. Append _es_ to the plural form of an initialism that end in s:
+9. Append _es_ to the plural form of an initialism that ends in s:

    > The last mainstream cooperative OSes were Mac OS 9 and Windows 3.1.

    > Single-homed ASes connect to another AS via a single exit.

 10. Use ID, IDs, UID, and UIDs: